Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <img src="../docs/testing_images/testing_js_alert.png"><br>
 _Alert raised to signify JS function is working_

-A particularly challenging bug was found when I recieved an element not found error in the console.
+A particularly challenging bug was found when I received an element not found error in the console.

 <img src="../docs/testing_images/testing_js_missing_element.png"><br>
 _Using console logs to squash a bug_